-layers be for vertical segments.
+than two layers.
+We will let all odd numbered layers be for horizontal segments and all even numbered layers be for vertical segments.
 Each layer is adjacent to layers containing wires in the other direction.
 Let "track" denote a perficular layer in a channel.
 When there is only one layer for each direction, the number of channels used for routing along a side of the component is the same as the number of tracks used.
-When there are H layers for segments in each direction, the number of channels required is as little as 1/H of the number of tracks required.
-More than this number of channels may be needed to allow segments to consect at corners properly.
+When there are H layers for sequired.
+More than this number of channels required is as little as 1/H of the number of tracks required.
+More than this number of channels may be needed to allow segments to connect at corners properly.
 The connections at corners place constraints on the layers used.
 All layers in a channel may not be usable.
 It is important to observe that there is no longer guaranteed to be an optimal routing in which each path uses at most one segment running along each side of the rectangular component.
 Permitting a path to use more than one segment along a side allows the path to change layers.
 In this way, layers may be better utilized.
 Pigure 6.7 illustrates.

-Let us suppose me do wish to restrict the routing to one segment along each side per path.
+Let us suppose see do wish to restrict the routing to one segment along each side per path.
 We can choose which segments will share the same track; e.g. using the matching function of Chapter 5.
-Given any such choice, we must assign the resulting sets of segments to channels and layers in the channels so that the connections at corners are properly made.
+Given any such choice, we must usely the resulting sets of segments to channels and layers in the channels so that the connections at corners are properly made.
 A legal assignment minimizing the area of the layout is desired.
-We have bridges up the assignment of path segments to tracks into two phases: determining what segments will share the same track, and determining what track they will share.
+We have broken up the anignment of path segments to tracks into two phases: determining what segments will share the same track, and determining what track they will share.
 When there is only one layer for each direction, the second part of this problem is trivial - any assignment will do.

 If we require that all pairs of connecting segments be on adjacent layers, then we can model the constraints imposed by the connections between segments using a directed graph.
 The graph contains one node for each set of segments sharing a track.
-Let a node representing a set of segments above the top of the component be called a nop node.
+Let a node representing a set of segments above the top of the component be called a top node.
 Similarly, the terms bottom node, left node, and right node denote nodes representing sets of segments on the indicated sides.
 There is an edge between two nodes